-Tibial stress fractures can be some of the most difficult injuries runners face.
-They can keep you out of running for months, possibly keep you on crutches and occasionally need surgery.
+A tibial stress fracture can be one of the most difficult injuries a runner could face.
+It can keep you out of running for months, possibly keep you on crutches and occasionally need surgery.

 Due to running, I developed the dread black line right in the middle of my anterior tibia.
 After stopping running, all my pain disappeared within a week or two.
 Now 5 weeks later, I can fast walk with zero pain.
 The bump on my shin has greatly reduced to half the size of a dime.
 Yet, I read the stories, and wonder if I have any hope of recovering and running without surgery.
 In your experience, have you ever seen people recover from the dreaded black line?

 In this Ask Dr. Geier video, I answer the question of a runner who feels like his tibial stress fracture is improving and wonders if that’s the normal progression of the injury.